VisualMeaning/sheet-to-triples/README.md

 Would be nice to just have an 'identity' transform, but the lack of clarity between appending to the model vs replacing it complicates what the command output should do.

+The tool looks for transform files inside the directory path specified by the `TRANSFORMS_DIR` environment variable.
+If unset, this will default to a folder called `transforms` inside the current working directory.

 ### Transform shape